 By Suzanne Noble, Co-founder of Startup School for Seniors

-These are headlines with which my co-founder Mark Elliott and I have lived experience and with which, in part, lead to the creation of our social enterprise, Startup School for Seniors.
-Launched in September 2020 and funded by a grant from London Community Response, this eight week eLearning course was designed to support over 50s who had been made redundant or recently unemployed due to the pandemic’s fallout.
+These are headlines with which my co-founder Mark Elliott and I have lived experience, which, in part, led to creating our social enterprise, Startup School for Seniors.
+Launched in September 2020 and funded by a grant from London Community Response, this eight week eLearning course was designed to support over the 50s who had been made redundant or recently unemployed due to the pandemic’s fallout.

 Both Mark and I have transitioned our careers numerous times, not always successfully.
 In March 2020, I lost my part-time job, which had delivered me a regular income for over a year.
 The Airbnb room I had been running to earn money to supplement my income was closed down.
 I am also a part-time jazz singer, and three months’ worth of paid gigs were all cancelled.
 Within a month, my income dropped by two-thirds.

 And for Mark, he lost his university work in February as Chinese students didn’t return to fill the classes, and the business owners he coached shut down their businesses within days of the lock-down.
 Hence, his local council’s offer to provide emergency business advice was a lifeline.
 The business advice sessions were full of people over 50 stunned by the change in their circumstances.

 IIt’sthese kinds of lived experiences inform the work that we do.
 As older people, both freelance, we know firsthand how challenging it can be to find customers and generate a sustainable income, to market yourself when you may not feel valuable.
 It can be tough to keep going and pushing when everyone thinks that the market we reserving doesn’t need any help, which couldn’t be further from the truth and is now acknowledged by the media and the local authorities who support us.